 One of the strangest limitations in BG3 is the level cap, but the Increase Max Level Cap mod removes that barrier for you and your party.
 You can only reach level 12 in Larian’s RPG, which is far lower than other games like it.

 You’ll now have a level cap of 20.
-The way it works is that this Baldur’s Gate 3 mod doesn’t increase the max level you can reach with a single class.
+The way it works is that this Baldur’s Gate 3 mod doesn’t increase the maximum level you can reach with a single class.
 Instead, you can reach 20 through multiclassing.
-You still can only up to level 12 with a single class, but you can use an extra eight levels for another class.
+You still can only go up to level 12 with a single class, but you can use an extra eight levels for another class.

 Summon Minthara mod (BG3)